linnn-7/mushroom-classifier/PROJECT_REPORT.md

 $$u_{t+1} = \max(0, u_t - \alpha \cdot \text{information\_gain}(a_t, \text{answer}))$$

-where $\alpha$ is a learning rate and information gain depends on how much the answer reduces uncertainty.
+where $\alpha$ is a learning rate and `information\_gain` is computed based on how much the answer reduces uncertainty.

 **Transition Complexity:**